What's the Best Way to Use Auto-Regulation Training?

 Over-Adjusting Based on Single Metrics

 One poor night's sleep doesn't automatically mean you need a deload week.
-Look at trends over 3-5 days rather than making dramatic changes based on single data points.
+Look at trends over 3-5 days rather than making dramatic changes off a single data point.

 Using Low Readiness as an Excuse

 Autoregulation isn't about avoiding hard work—it's about training smarter.
-Some days require pushing through moderate discomfort, while others genuinely need backing off.
-Learning this distinction takes time and honest self-reflection.
+Some days call for pushing through moderate discomfort; others genuinely need backing off.
+Learning the difference takes time and honest self-reflection.

 Ignoring Long-Term Progression

 Flexible programming still needs structure.
-Maintain weekly and monthly progression targets while allowing daily adjustments within that framework.
+Hold your weekly and monthly progression targets while allowing daily adjustments within that framework.

 Building Your Auto-Regulation System

-Start simple with basic readiness assessments: sleep quality (1-10), energy level (1-10), and motivation (1-10).
+Start simple with basic readiness checks: sleep quality (1-10), energy level (1-10), and motivation (1-10).
 Average these scores and use them to guide intensity adjustments.

-Scores 8-10: Push intensity, add volume, or extend sets Scores 5-7: Train as planned with minor adjustments Scores 1-4: Reduce intensity by 10-20%, focus on movement quality
+Scores 8-10: Push intensity, add volume, or extend sets Scores 5-7: Train as planned with minor adjustments Scores 1-4: Reduce intensity by 10-20% and focus on movement quality

-Gradually add objective metrics like HRV or performance markers as you become comfortable with the basic system.
+Gradually add objective metrics like HRV or performance markers as you get comfortable with the basic system.
 The key is consistency—track the same metrics daily and look for patterns over time.

 Intention matters more than perfection.
-Auto-regulation training helps you train with purpose, matching your daily capacity to your training stimulus for optimal long-term progression.
+Auto-regulation training helps you train with purpose, matching your daily capacity to your training stimulus for steady long-term progression.

 How do you start with auto-regulation training?